tueimage/essential-skills/numpy-scipy-matplotlib.md

 ###### Exercises

 1. Load a color image using `imageio`.
 Make changes to the image array, such that the image becomes a grayscale image.
-Show the color and grayscale images next to eachother.
+Show the color and grayscale images next to each other.
 If you can not find an image, you can use the path `imagio:chelsea.png`, which loads one of the example images in `imageio`.

     <details><summary>Answer</summary><p>